A citation is just like your house address. Citations help your reader locate the sources you used in your research. Citations include:

 2. Where did I retrieve that source?

-Once you've answered these questions, select the most appropriate option from the dropdown menu above to see examples.
+Once you've answered these questions, select the most appropriate option from the dropdown menu to the left to see examples.

 The purpose of using citations is to let the reader know where you obtained your information so sources can easily be located and consulted.
 You must document your sources when you provide information that you ordinarily would not have known before conducting your research.